Lorium

 Two other residential nuclei had already been identified nearby on Monte delle Colonnacce ("villa delle Colonnacce", plundered by grave robbers in the 70s) and on Monte Aurelio.
 A villa is also located behind the Church of the Santo Spirito.

 The Villa delle Colonnacce dates from the 2nd century BC to the 4th century AD and was probably owned by the Coelii family who were linked to the imperial court.
 It was built on three levels in a monumental terraced layout and enriched by a series of niches with fountains.
 The agricultural part dates to the Republican period and the large covered courtyard still contains the bases of three pillars for the roof and a circular well in the centre.
 A rainwater cistern has the bases of pillars that supported the vaulted ceiling.
 Two rooms housed a press for olive oil and grapes connected to collection tanks.
 A lower room had a kitchen with large storage pots (dolii).
 The residential part was separated from the agricultural part in the imperial period.
 It has an atrium with marble basin (compluvium) in the centre for rainwater collection, and with a lararium.
 Dining rooms were spacious with rich mosaic floors and beautiful frescoed walls.
 Hidden corridors allowed servants to pass behind the dining rooms without disturbing the diners.

 The peristyled garden had twelve columns in the portico and sloped down towards the central area.

 Remains of ancient buildings exist along the road on each side near Castel di Guido and remains of tombs, inscriptions, etc. were excavated in 1823-4.

+Another elaborate villa with mosaic floors has recently been found on the Castel di Guido estate after illegal activity there.

+There is also evidence from Lorium for the presence of God-fearers, that is, non-Jewish sympathizers to Judaism.
+A Greek metrical epitaph discovered in the city commemorates a man named Rufinus as a God-fearer who was "learned in the holy Laws and wisdom."